Background Information

 Definition of El Niño and La Niña Event

 The Observatory defines El Niño (La Niña) event based on the sea surface temperature (SST) anomaly index of the composite Niño region, i.e. Niño 1 to 4 region (see Figure 4).
-An El Niño (A La Niña) event is established when
+An El Niño (A La Niña) event is defined when

 (i) the SST anomaly index maintains at +0.5℃ or above (-0.5℃ or below) for at least 5 to 6 months; or